 At that point, I tested myself with the GI-MAP test (my favorite gut test) and found that I had H. pylori, a common trigger of Hashimoto’s and food sensitivities.
 [2] I was excited because I knew that treating this infection usually results in a reduction of thyroid symptoms and thyroid antibodies, but wasn’t sure about which protocol I would use, as many of the herbs I would typically use for H. pylori, are not safe to take while breastfeeding.

-This article will explain how black seed oil, which has grown in popularity in the medical world, may be a game changer and get you one step closer to putting Hashimoto’s into remission.
-In this article, you will learn:
+This article will explain how black seed oil, which has grown in popularity in the medical world, may support thyroid health and promote overall wellness for those managing autoimmune thyroid conditions.*

 - What is black seed oil?